 COVID-19 has had, and is expected to continue to have, a significant impact on our financial condition and operations.
-The current, and uncertain future, impact of the COVID-19 outbreak, including its effect on the ability or desire of people to travel (including on cruises), is expected to continue to impact our results, operations, outlook, plans, goals, growth, reputation, cash flows, liquidity, demand for voyages and share price.
+The current, and uncertain future, impact of the COVID-19 pandemic, including its effect on the ability or desire of people to travel (including on cruises), is expected to continue to impact our results, operations, outlook, plans, goals, growth, reputation, cash flows, liquidity, demand for voyages and share price.

 In late 2019, an outbreak of COVID-19 was identified in Wuhan, China.
-The COVID-19 outbreak has since spread and grown globally, including within the United States and, in March 2020, the President of the United States declared a national emergency.
-The spread of COVID-19 and the recent developments surrounding the global pandemic are having significant negative impacts on all aspects of our business.
-In March 2020, we implemented a voluntary suspension of all cruise voyages across our three brands, which has subsequently been extended into the third quarter 2020.
-Our voyage suspension currently includes all voyages embarking through September 30, 2020.
-In addition, we have cancelled select voyages through October 2020 due to travel and port restrictions including Canada and New England sailings.
-The suspension may be extended again, and the total length of the suspension may be prolonged.
-All guests were disembarked from the 28 ships in the Company's fleet by March 28, 2020.
-Some of our crew members have not disembarked from our ships.
-We are actively working to disembark those crew members and transport them safely to their home countries but our ability to do so is dependent on a number of factors, including the ability to transport crew members to their home countries, due to the limited number of commercial flights and charter options available, and governmental restrictions and regulations with respect to disembarking crew members.
-In addition, we have been, and will continue to be further, negatively impacted by related developments, including heightened governmental regulations and travel advisories, including recommendations and orders by the U.S. Department of State, the CDC and the Department of Homeland Security and travel bans and restrictions, including the CDC's No Sail Order, each of which has impacted, and is expected to continue to significantly impact, global guest sourcing and our access to various ports of call.
+The COVID-19 pandemic has since spread and grown globally, including within the United States and, in March 2020, the President of the United States declared a national emergency.
+The spread of COVID-19 and the developments surrounding the global pandemic are having significant negative impacts on all aspects of our business.
+In March 2020, we implemented a voluntary suspension of all cruise voyages across our three brands, which has subsequently been extended through December 31, 2020.
+All guests were disembarked from the 28 ships in our fleet by March 28, 2020.
+We are currently expecting a gradual phased relaunch of cruise voyages in the future, but due to the uncertainties surrounding the COVID-19 pandemic, the suspension may instead be extended again or could potentially be reinstated after we have begun sailing, and the total length of the suspension may be prolonged.
+In addition, we have been, and will continue to be further, negatively impacted by related developments, including heightened governmental regulations and travel advisories, including recommendations and orders by the U.S. Department of State, the CDC and the Department of Homeland Security, and travel bans and restrictions, each of which has impacted, and is expected to continue to significantly impact, global guest sourcing and our access to various ports of call.
+On October 30, 2020, the CDC issued a Conditional Order that introduces a phased approach for the resumption of passenger cruises.
+We are reviewing the Conditional Order, but as currently drafted, it is unclear whether we will be able to comply with the Conditional Order and the timing for our ability to resume cruises is therefore uncertain.
+Additionally, compliance with the Conditional Order may involve significant costs and could create significant uncertainties about our ability to continue to operate our cruise voyages once sailing resumes.
+We will continue to incur COVID-19 related costs as we implement additional health-related protocols on our ships, such as physical distancing measures, which may have a significant effect on our operations.
+In addition, the industry will be subject to enhanced health and safety requirements which may be costly and take a significant amount of time to implement across our fleet.
+There is no guarantee that the health and safety protocols we implement will be successful in preventing the spread of COVID-19 within our ships and among our passengers and crew.